OliNightly/PipBoy/README.md

 # Pip-Boy
-Your personal Pip-Boy for your PC.
+Your personal Pip-Boy for your iOS Device.

 For credits to the contributers, downloads for; Android, iOS, etc and more information; visit the official website. http://nightly.pw/pipboy/